Carisoprodol: Pharmacokinetics

-Carisoprodol has a rapid, 30-minute onset of action, with the aforementioned effects lasting about two to six hours.
-It is metabolized in the liver via the cytochrome P450 oxidase isozyme CYP2C19, excreted by the kidneys and has about an eight-hour half-life.
-In patients with low levels of CYP2C19 (poor metabolizers), standard doses can lead to increased concentrations of carisoprodol (up-to a four-fold increase).
-A considerable proportion of carisoprodol is metabolized to meprobamate, which is a known addictive substance; this could account for the addictive potential of carisoprodol (meprobamate levels reach higher peak plasma levels than carisoprodol itself following administration).
+Carisoprodol has a rapid, 30-minute onset of action, with effects lasting around two to six hours.
+It is metabolized in the liver via the cytochrome P450 oxidase isozyme CYP2C19, excreted by the kidneys, and has about an eight-hour half-life.
+In patients with low levels of CYP2C19 (poor metabolizers), standard doses can lead to increased concentrations of carisoprodol (up to a fourfold increase).
+A considerable proportion of carisoprodol is metabolized to meprobamate, a known addictive substance; this could account for the addictive potential of carisoprodol (meprobamate levels reach higher peak plasma levels than carisoprodol itself following administration).

-It is slightly soluble in water and freely soluble in ethanol, chloroform and acetone.
+It is slightly water-soluble and freely soluble in ethanol, chloroform and acetone.
 The drug's solubility is practically independent of pH.

 History

-In June 1959, several American pharmacologists convened at Wayne State University in Detroit, Michigan to discuss a newly discovered structural analogue of meprobamate.
+In June 1959, several American pharmacologists convened at Wayne State University in Detroit to discuss a newly discovered structural analogue of meprobamate.
 The substitution of one hydrogen atom with an isopropyl group on one of the carbamyl nitrogens was intended to yield a drug with new pharmacological properties.
 It had been developed by Frank Berger at Wallace Laboratories and was named carisoprodol.

 Building on meprobamate's pharmacological effects, carisoprodol was intended to have better muscle relaxing properties, less potential for addiction, and a lower risk of overdose.
 Carisoprodol's effect profile did indeed turn out to differ significantly with respect to meprobamate, with carisoprodol possessing stronger muscle relaxant and analgesic effects.